New to Telerik Document ProcessingStart a free 30-day trial

 Update ZipArchive

-With RadZipLibrary you can update existing ZIP archive in order to add new entries to it, delete or update existing ones.
+With RadZipLibrary you can update an existing ZIP archive to add new entries to it, delete entries, or update existing ones.

-The ZipArchive class provides three modes: Read, Create and Update.
-More information on creating and reading an archive is available here.
+The ZipArchive class provides three modes: Read, Create, and Update.
+More information on creating and reading an archive is available in the Getting Started article.

-The code snippet from Example 1 opens a ZIP archive in update mode using ZipArchive class.
+The code snippet from Example 1 opens a ZIP archive in update mode using the ZipArchive class.

 Example 1: Open for update